threepistons/recipes/casserole.recipe.md

 # Sausage casserole

 This is my go-to casserole, serves six people.
 It refrigerates well once it's cooled and one portion takes around four minutes to reheat in the microwave.
-You need a lidded cast iron enamelled casserole dish of around five litre capacity, access to a hob, and access to a gas or electric oven.
+You need a lidded casserole dish of around five litre capacity, access to a hob, and access to a gas or electric oven.

 Prep time 20m, cook time 2-4 hours depending on how hot you set your oven.